 Cybersecurity in Finance: Getting the policy mix right!

-CEPS-ECRI will launch a Task Force on: "Cybersecurity in Finance: Getting the policy mix right!" on 19 September at CEPS.
+CEPS-ECRI launched a Task Force on: "Cybersecurity in Finance: Getting the policy mix right!" on 19 September at CEPS.
 The different consensuses achieved during the Task Force will result in a list of recommendations and an action plan that will be submitted to the European regulators (primarily DG FISMA, DG Connect, DG Justice, ESAs, ECB, and European Parliament).

 During the kick-off meeting, Task Force Members will agree a priority list of issues to be discussed among the below topics: